japgolly/scalajs-react/extra/PERF.md

 It's basically a performance-focused, lightweight implementation of pull-based [FRP](http://en.wikipedia.org/wiki/Functional_reactive_programming);
 pull-based meaning that in the chain A→B→C, an update to A doesn't affect C until the value of C is requested.
+Values are only compared when they are set or modified.
+When data is retrieved, only the revision number (an integer) is compared to determine if an update is required.

 *What does Px mean?
 I don't know, I just needed a name and I liked the way @lihaoyi's Rx type name looked in code.
 You can consider this "Performance eXtension".
 If this were Java it'd be named